After widespread criticism, Joyce George withdraws remarks against Rahul | Politics

 After coming under fire for his sexually-coloured remarks against Congress leader Rahul Gandhi, former MP Joyce George on Tuesday withdrew his comments and expressed regret publicly, even as the national party demanded his arrest while the ruling CPI(M) distanced itself from the slur.

-I also express regret over that,'' he said while speaking at a meeting in Kumaly in this high range district.

-George had won as the CPI(M) supported independent during 2014 Parliament election from Idukki but lost to Congress's Dean Kuriakose in 2019 Lok Sabha polls.
+George had won as the CPI(M) supported independent during 2014 Parliamentary poll from Idukki, but lost to Congress's Dean Kuriakose in 2019 Lok Sabha polls.

 Sensing that the objectionable remarks would give the opposition ammunition to target them during campaigns in the poll-bound state, the CPI(M) was quick to reject George's comments.